AlfonsoLRz/TIFF2JPEG/README.md

 ### Usage

-The python script only requires input and output folders, as well as a boolean value indicating if device was configured in `high_gain` mode.
-By default it is false.
+The python script only requires input and output folders as well as a boolean value indicating if the device was configured in `high_gain` mode.
+By default, it is false.

 > High gain mode changes the multiplying factor in the formula that converts Kelvin measurements to Celsius **(img * factor - 273.15)** .
 High gain uses a factor of `0.04`, whereas the alternative mode uses `0.4`.